MrStarkEG/Malicious-URL-CLONED/README.md

 8|	Logistic Regression|        	0.934|	0.941|	0.943|	0.927|
 9|	Naive Bayes Classifier|     	0.605|	0.454|	0.292|	0.997|

-Feature importance for Phishing URL Detection
+Feature importance for Malicious URL Detection
 <br><br>
 ![image](https://user-images.githubusercontent.com/79131292/144603941-19044aae-7d7b-4e9a-88a8-6adfd8626f77.png)

 Gradient Boosting Classifier currectly classify URL upto 97.4% respective classes and hence reduces the chance of malicious attachments.
-\The final conclusion on the Phishing dataset is that the some feature like "HTTTPS", "AnchorURL", "WebsiteTraffic" have more importance to classify URL is phishing URL or not.
+\The final conclusion on the Malicious dataset is that the some feature like "HTTTPS", "AnchorURL", "WebsiteTraffic" have more importance to classify URL is Malicious URL or not.
-The final take away form this project is to explore various machine learning models, perform Exploratory Data Analysis on phishing dataset and understanding their features.
+The final take away form this project is to explore various machine learning models, perform Exploratory Data Analysis on Malicious dataset and understanding their features.